jOOQ/jOOQ-mcve/README.md

 ```
 git clone https://github.com/<your-user-name>/jOOQ-mcve
 cd jOOQ-mcve
+cd <relevant module>
 mvn verify
 ```

-It will, for each supported language (java, kotlin, scala) and example SQL dialect (H2, MySQL, PostgreSQL):
+It will, for each supported language (java, kotlin, scala) and example SQL dialect (H2, MySQL, Oracle, PostgreSQL, SQL Server):

-- Use testcontainers (for MySQL, PostgreSQL) to set up a database instance, and make it available to jOOQ and JUnit
+- Use testcontainers (for MySQL, Oracle, PostgreSQL, SQL Server) to set up a database instance, and make it available to jOOQ and JUnit
-- Install a sample schema located in `src/main/resources/db/migration` into an file-based H2 database or testcontainers managed MySQL, PostgreSQL database
+- Install a sample schema located in `src/main/resources/db/migration` into an file-based H2 database or testcontainers managed MySQL, Oracle, PostgreSQL, SQL Server database
 - Run jOOQ's code generator on it
 - Run a simple integration test

-This should work without any additional setup on your side, other than having a JDK, Maven, and Docker available.
-If you do not have Docker, you can still run the H2 based examples directly, ignoring the MySQL, PostgreSQL based ones.
+This should work without any additional setup on your side, other than having a JDK, Maven, and Docker available, as well as the commercial distribution of jOOQ installed, if you need that for Oracle or SQL Server.
+If you do not have Docker, you can still run the H2 based examples directly, ignoring the MySQL, Oracle, PostgreSQL, SQL Server based ones.

 ## How to prepare your MCVE